 - Tobacco use.
 The exact role tobacco plays in osteoporosis isn't clear, but it has been shown that tobacco use contributes to weak bones.

-The bones that make up your spine (vertebrae) can weaken to the point that they crumple, which may result in back pain, lost height and a hunched posture.
+The bones that make up your spine (vertebrae) can weaken to the point that they crumple and collapse, which may result in back pain, lost height and a hunched posture.

 Bone fractures, particularly in the spine or hip, are the most serious complications of osteoporosis.
 Hip fractures often are caused by a fall and can result in disability and even an increased risk of death within the first year after the injury.